OFDM-ISAC Beyond CP Limit: Performance Analysis and Mitigation Algorithms: Conclusion

 \section{Conclusion}

-This paper has presented a unified analytical and algorithmic framework for OFDM‑based ISAC systems operating beyond the CP limit.
-A general echo model was developed to explicitly characterize the structured ISI/ICI coupling caused by insufficient CP, from which closed‑form expressions for the sensing SINR and range-Doppler PSLR were derived.
+This paper has presented a unified analytical and algorithmic framework for OFDM-based ISAC systems operating beyond the CP limit.
+A general echo model was developed to explicitly characterize the structured ISI/ICI coupling caused by CP insufficiency.
+Based on this model, closed-form SINR and RDM second-order characterization, together with an approximate PSLR were derived.
 The analysis reveals that both SINR degradation and sidelobe elevation increase approximately linearly with the normalized excess delay beyond the CP.
-To mitigate these effects, two iterative interference cancellation algorithms, SIC‑DFT and SIC‑ESPRIT, were proposed.
+To mitigate these effects, two iterative interference cancellation algorithms, SIC-DFT and SIC-ESPRIT, were proposed.
 Simulation results validate the analytical expressions and show that both proposed algorithms can significantly improve estimation performance compared with existing benchmarks.
 These results offer both theoretical insight and practical techniques for achieving reliable, long-range OFDM-ISAC sensing beyond the CP limit.

 \appendices